MarioMingarro/ClimaRep/README.md

 ```
 <img src="man/figures/F_3.jpeg" alt="polygon" width="600">

-*Figure 3: Example of input polygons (black outline) and study area (red outline) overlaid on a climate raster layer.*
+*Figure 3: Example of reference polygons (black outline) and study area (red outline) overlaid on a climate raster layer.*

-Use `mh_rep` to estimate **Climate Representativeness** for each input `polygon`.
+Use `ClimaRep::mh_rep()` to estimate climate representativeness for each reference `polygon`.

-The function calculates the Mahalanobis distance from the multivariate centroid of climate conditions within each `polygon` to all cells in the `study_area`.
+The function calculates the Mahalanobis distance from the multivariate centroid of climate conditions within each reference `polygon` to all cells in the `study_area`.

-Cells within a certain percentile threshold (`th`) of distances found within the input `polygon` are considered representative.
+Cells within a certain percentile threshold (`th`) of distances found within the input `polygon` are considered representative of the climate of the `polygon`.

 ```{r}
 mh_rep(